The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

-For FP we use parameters derived by \cite{Bernardi:2003}, $a = 1.49, b = -0.74, c = 8.779$, which galaxy sample has similar properties to the galaxy members in the Bullet Cluster.
+For the FP scaling, we employ the parameters derived by \cite{Bernardi:2003} for r-band, $a = 1.49, b = -0.75, c = 8.778$, as their galaxy sample has similar properties to the galaxy members in the Bullet cluster. \cite{Bernardi:2003} have used a magnitude-limited sample of nearly 9000 early-type galaxies in the redshift range $0.01<z<0.3$ that was selected from the Sloan Digital Sky Survey (SDSS) using morphological and spectral criteria.
+They concluded that FP parameters depend only little on the sample redshifts at $0.01<z<0.3$ and likewise they found only slight dependence on environment.
+Still, we apply the redshift evolution that was found by \cite{Bernardi:2003}, who showed that, on average, the higher redshift galaxies are brighter, with the brightening scaling approximately as $\Delta\mu_0\approx2z$.
+This directly translates to FP scaling parameters we use, the evolved parameters are now: $a = 1.49, b = -0.75, c = 8.946$

-\cite{Bernardi:2003} have used a magnitude-limited sample of nearly 9000 early-type galaxies in the redshift range $0.01<z<0.3$ that was selected from the Sloan Digital Sky Survey (SDSS) using morphological and spectral criteria.
-They concluded that FP parameters depend very little on the sample redshifts at $0.01<z<0.3$ and likewise they found only slight dependence on environment.
+We have derived $\sigma_{\rm FP}$ for each cluster member (see Eq.
+3) using the two observables $< I >_{\rm e}$ and $R_{\rm eff}$.
+To get a reliable estimate of the effective radius used in the fundamental plane scaling relation, we have performed a fit of the light distribution for cluster members selected through the red sequence.
+We used the software {\sc Galapagos} \citep{2012MNRAS.422..449B} on the ACS/F606W Hubble image to automatically create input parameter files for {\sc galfit} \citep{2011ascl.soft04010P} on each galaxy.
+The light distribution is fit by a Sersic profile where we adjusted the total flux, effective radius, ellipticity and position angle, while fixing central position and the Sersic index to n=4 to prevent degeneracies with the effective radius.

-We have derived $\sigma_{\rm FP}$ for each cluster members (see Eq.
-2) using the two observables $< I >_{\rm e}$ and $R_{\rm e}$ obtained from \textsc{\textsc{Sextractor}}.
-We have then scaled the $\sigma_{\rm FP}$ by the factor $S$ that is optimized in the modeling process, because $\sigma_{\rm FP}$ and $\sigma_{\rm dPIE}$ differ by the radius over which they are measured, $ r_{\rm cut} >> R_{\rm e}$ (the galaxy mass component is including both stellar mass and dark matter mass).
-Summarizing we have:
+Parameters $\sigma_{\rm FP}$ and $\sigma_{\rm dPIE}$ are indeed conceptually different quantities: $\sigma_{\rm FP}$ is the random motion of the stars and $\sigma_{\rm dPIE}$ is normalization of the mass profile, they also differ by the radius over which they are defined, $ r_{\rm cut} >> R_{\rm eff}$ (the galaxy mass component is including both stellar mass and dark matter mass).
+Even though $\sigma_{\rm dPIE}$ is a fiducial velocity dispersion, we wish to relate it to the measured velocity dispersion $\sigma_{\rm FP}$ of galaxies, assuming that their profile is described by a dPIE.
+Therefore, we have scaled the $\sigma_{\rm FP}$ by the factor $S$ that is optimized in the modeling process.

 where $L^{\star}$, $r_{\rm core}^{\star}$ and $r_{\rm cut}^{\star}$ are, the luminosity, core radius and cut radius, the dPIE parameters of a typical cluster galaxy \citep{Limousin:2007b}.